Andrea-Agosta/Recipe-Book/README.md

 - User can add ingredients from their recipe to a shopping list
 - User can view their shopping list and add more ingredients
 - User can log out of their account

+---
+[Click Here](https://ng-course-recipe-book-d7f4c.web.app/auth) to see the live version.